If you’re anything like me, you pretty much live out of trousers in autumn and winter.

 You can rock a mini at any (yes, any) age.
 It’s all about styling your short skirt for the most flattering look.

-What style of mini skirt should I buy for spring?
+What style of mini skirt should I shop for?

-With city shorts also dominating runways, your new season mini skirt doesn’t need to be skin tight – something more A-line is flattering and comfortable.
+With floaty city shorts also dominating runways, your new season mini skirt doesn’t need to be skin tight like the ones you likely wore in the 90s and early 00s.
+Something more A-line in shape is flattering and comfortable.
+It’s also great for any shape.
+Full hips?
+You’ll have plenty of space for them in an A-line skirt.
+No hips?
+Well, an A-line mini will create the illusion that you’ve got curves for daaays.
 Just make sure your skirt sits at your waist and not any lower for the most figure-enhancing profile.

-Tailored co-ords are one of the biggest looks for spring 2019.
+Tailored co-ords are one of the biggest looks for spring.
 Invest in anything bouclé for a look Coco Chanel would be proud of.
-Traditional mini skirt suits usually feature a cropped, boxy jacket, but for a 2019 update look for a longline blazer that meets the hem of your skirt.
+Traditional mini skirt suits usually feature a cropped, boxy jacket, but for a new season update look for a longline blazer that meets the hem of your skirt.
 A leg-lengthening nude pump or pointed-toe slingback will complete this classy look.

-Midis aren’t just for grandmas: in fact, this cut is incredibly flattering and sophisticated on all body shapes.
-A midi is technically anything from mid-calf, but I think a skirt that’s knee-skimming or below fits the bill.
+Midis aren’t just for grandmas: in fact, this cut is incredibly flattering and sophisticated on all body shapes (and ages!).

 Often the key to wearing these jazzy skirts is a simple tee or lacy cami.
 Unless you’re me of course, in which case choose the most clashing animal print top possible. #nailedit